How to Install PHP 8.4 on Ubuntu 24.04 with Apache or Nginx

-PHP is the most popular scripting language used to create dynamic websites, as it offers a range of new features and improvements that enhance performance and provide additional functionality.
+PHP is the most popular scripting language used to create dynamic websites.
+With the release of PHP 8.4, developers can enjoy a host of new features and improvements that enhance performance and provide additional functionality for web applications.

 Step 1: Install Apache or Nginx

-When choosing between Apache and Nginx for your web server on Ubuntu 24.04, consider their key differences.
+When choosing between Apache and Nginx for your web server on Ubuntu 24.04, it’s important to understand their key differences:

-Apache offers flexible configuration with .htaccess files and a broad range of built-in features, making it ideal for complex setups and shared hosting environments.
+• Apache offers flexible configurations with .htaccess files and a broad range of built-in features, making it ideal for complex setups and shared hosting environments.
 However, it can be less efficient in handling high traffic due to higher memory usage.

-If you need advanced configurations and features, go with Apache; if you prioritize performance and efficiency, Nginx is the better choice.
+Recommendation: If you need advanced configurations and features, go with Apache.
+If you prioritize performance and efficiency, Nginx is the better choice.
 Alternatively, using Nginx as a reverse proxy in front of Apache combines the strengths of both servers.

 Installing Apache on Ubuntu